arn-ob/DevOps_Shajidur/Part_A_Develop_and_Deploy_REST_API/Kubernetes/readme.md

 NOTE: `WEATHER_API_KEY` key not workable. given a sample key

+## Step 4: Configure/Mapping the Ingress Service CNAME to Cloudflare DNS

-## Step 4: Deploy SigNoz for metrics, logs and tracing
+## Step 5: Deploy SigNoz for metrics, logs and tracing

 See [SigNoz Installation and Documation](signoz/readme.md)